jcharo1/algos/p1/explanation_6.md

 # Code design
-For this problem I decided to use recursion to check if user is in groups/subgroups
+For this problem I utizlied linked lists and lists.
 # Time Efficiency
 Time Efficiency for this function is `O(n)`.
 # Space Complexity